MichelePipi/Hangman/README.md

 ## Requirements
 - Python 3
-- requirements.txt packages installed
+- requests

 ## Instructions to Run
-Install the required packages from the requirements.txt file with pip: `pip install -r requirements.txt` Run with `python3 main.py` in the hangman/ folder
+Install the required package with pip: `pip install requests` Run with `python3 main.py` in the hangman/ folder